grid-line

 Skincare represents a significant portion of the overall beauty market.
 Data indicates that the use of cleansers and other skincare products is on the rise:

 The skincare market is vast and ever-growing.
-While it’s dominated by large companies (Estée Lauder reports $7.4 billion in annual sales), niche brands are finding plenty of eager consumers.
+While it’s dominated by large companies (Estée Lauder reports $14.3 billion for 2025, according to Statista), niche brands are finding plenty of eager consumers.

 New skincare products are hitting the market every day, from organic anti-aging serums to gender-neutral foundations and concealers.

-Skincare has a 42% of the market share in the beauty industry (Statista)
+Skincare has 42% of the market share in the beauty industry (ElectroIQ)

 undefined